 While Michigan Health Link is not strictly intended for the elderly, it is relevant to many aging Michiganders since many services and supports are intended to help delay / prevent nursing home placement.
 This is a managed care program for persons who are eligible for both Medicaid and Medicare.
 In addition to the medical care benefits provided by Medicare, MI Health Link offers supports that help beneficiaries remain living at home rather than move to an institutional setting.
-For example, personal care assistance, adult day care, home modifications, and meal delivery are all supports that are non-medical, help persons remain living independently, and are included benefits of this program.
+For example, personal care assistance, adult day care, home modifications, and meal delivery are all supports that are non-medical.
+They help persons remain living independently, and are included benefits of this program.

 Unfortunately, Health Link is not currently available statewide.
 However, it is available in 25 counties within the state.
 These include Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, Macomb, St. Joseph, Van Buren, Wayne or any county in the Upper Peninsula, and some of the Southwest counties.

-The Health Link program began in March 2015, and it coordinates benefits of both Medicaid and Medicare to cover physical and behavioral health care, acute care, prescription drugs, dental, vision, long-term home and community based care assistance and supports, and nursing home care.
-The Health Link Program includes a MI Health Link Home and Community Based Services (HCBS) Waiver, also referred to as the Expanded Community Living Supports (ECLS) Waiver.
+The Health Link program began in March 2015.
+It coordinates benefits of both Medicaid and Medicare to cover physical and behavioral health care, acute care, prescription drugs, dental, vision, long-term home and community based care assistance and supports, and nursing home care.
+The Health Link Program includes an MI Health Link Home and Community Based Services (HCBS) Waiver.
+This waiver is also referred to as the Expanded Community Living Supports (ECLS) Waiver.
 Please make note, the eligibility requirements for the HCBS waiver differ from the requirements for MI Health Link.
 (Please see the eligibility guidelines below).

 MI Health Link program is a partnership between three entities: The Michigan Department of Health and Human Services (MDHHS), the Centers for Medicare & Medicaid Services (CMS), and Integrated Care Organizations (ICOs).
 As of 2022, there are six ICOs, which are also known as Michigan Health Link Plans.
 These include Aetna, AmeriHealth, Michigan Complete Health, HAP Midwest, Meridian, Molina, and the Upper Peninsula Health Plan.